top of page

 佛說彌勒救苦經 彌勒下世不非輕

-The Buddha speaks the Scripture of Maitreya’s Deliverance
+The Buddha speaks the Sutra of Maitreya’s Deliverance.

-JiGong Living Buddha, in The Way of the True Self (性理題釋), speaks of it clearly: “During the Third Era, Maitreya Buddha will come into the world three times to spread the message that true deliverance comes from receiving Tao” (三次降世唱道傳法).
+JiGong Living Buddha speaks of this in The Way of the True Self (性理題釋): “During the Third Era, Maitreya Buddha will come into the world three times to spread the message that true deliverance comes from receiving Tao” (三次降世唱道傳法).

-The sutra first describes The Golden Rooster’s First Crow (金雞初唱)—the first time Maitreya came to begin this work.
-Later, it tells of The Golden Rooster’s Second Crow (金雞二唱), and finally The Golden Rooster’s Third Crow (金雞三唱).
-Each marks a new stage in the unfolding of his great vow, leading all the way to the final gathering of souls.
+The sutra first speaks of the Golden Rooster’s First Crow (金雞初唱), then the Second (金雞二唱), and finally the Third (金雞三唱).
+Each marks a new stage in the unfolding of his vow — Heaven’s charge to open the path home for all souls.

 Maitreya Buddha's First Incarnation

 The Ancient Buddha Maitreya came into our world as Lu Zhongyi (路中一).
-In time, he would become the 17th Patriarch, the first Patriarch of the White Sun Era.
+In time, he became the 17th Patriarch and the first Patriarch of the White Sun Era.
 He was born in the fourth lunar month of 1853.

-In 1895, when Lu was forty-three, he had a dream that changed everything.
-Eternal Mother appeared to him and told him to go to Qingzhou (青州) to seek Tao from the 16th Patriarch, Liu Qingxu (劉清虛).
-She even described what Patriarch Liu looked like and reminded Lu of his sacred mission.
-When he awoke, Lu left the army and set out to find him.
+In 1895, when Lu was forty-three, a dream changed his life.
+Eternal Mother appeared and told him to go to Qingzhou (青州) to seek Tao from the 16th Patriarch, Liu Qingxu (劉清虛).
+Eternal Mother described Patriarch Liu’s appearance and reminded Lu of the sacred mission entrusted to him.
+When Lu woke up, he left the army and set out to find him.

-When Lu arrived, he hesitated at the porch.
-Just then, Patriarch Liu came out for a walk.
-It might have seemed like chance, but the night before, Liu had also dreamed—he was told that someone would soon come to receive Tao.
+When Lu arrived, he stood quietly on the porch, unsure whether to knock.
+At that very moment, Patriarch Liu stepped outside for a walk.
+It may seem like a coincidence.
+Yet the night before, Patriarch Liu had received a dream.
+A message came that someone would soon arrive to seek Tao.

 Liu asked, “Why are you standing here?
 Who are you looking for?”

-Lu answered, “I heard I could receive Tao here.”
+Lu answered, “I heard Tao can be received here.”

-In the courtyard, Liu asked, “You look like a soldier.
+In the courtyard, Liu looked at him carefully.
+“You look like a soldier.
 Why seek Tao now?”

-Lu replied, “Eternal Mother came to me in a dream.
-Since then, I’ve seen many signs.
-I believe I must follow this path.”
+Lu replied, “Eternal Mother appeared in a dream.
+Since that night, I have seen many signs.
+I believe this is the path I must follow.”

-Liu tested him, saying, “If you truly want to receive Tao, you must donate one hundred silver taels.”
-It was a large sum, but Lu gave it without hesitation.
-Liu was moved by his sincerity and passed Tao to him.
+Liu decided to test him.
+“If you truly wish to receive Tao, you must offer one hundred silver taels.”
+It was a large sum.
+Yet Lu gave it without hesitation.
+Liu was moved by such sincerity and transmitted Tao to him.

 “What can you do?”
 Liu asked.